Original Issuance Date: October 15, 2019

 Losses due to floods, fires, vehicle accidents, or data breaches are managed through the state of Wisconsin insurance program and are managed by the UW System Office of Risk Management.
 This policy does not apply to those types of circumstances.

 Emergency Procurement: The need to purchase goods or services not using the normal procurement policies and procedures due to an emergency event.

-- If an emergency event threatens the public health, safety, security, welfare or disrupts the university mission AND all of the following conditions exist, then this policy should be used:
+- If an emergency event disrupts the university mission or threatens the public health, safety, security, welfare, and all of the below conditions exist, then this policy should be used:

 - was unforeseen;